Twig Adventures

 I’d planned to end my 14er season on Quandary Peak the day before, since I had an upcoming appointment in Denver on the 20th.
 But the stars were in alignment for Longs Peak: my fitness was as good as it gets and I finally had the confidence to attempt it.
 I’d long (pun intended) been intimidated by this mountain.
 I’d read many stories about the difficulties of the route and had studied the scary pictures on 14ers.com….there are some hairy sections to be sure.
 But I’d completed several Class 3 routes by this point, so certainly had it in me.
 I’d round off my annual count with a clean 20 and still make it to Denver in time, barring no major shortcomings.

-Despite the difficulty that the distance and technical aspect present, Longs is an immensely popular 14er, given it’s notoriety and proximity to the front range.
+Despite the difficulty that the distance and technical aspect present, Longs is an immensely popular 14er, given its notoriety and proximity to the front range.
 According to the Park Service, tens of thousands attempt it every year but fewer than 50% are successful in reaching the summit.
 Unfortunately, more than 60 people have died on Longs Peak, with an average of 2 deaths per year.
 Mind you, these are probably more from weather-related factors such as lightening strikes and hypothermia.
 Falls are still a possibility though, especially if there’s ice or snow on the route.
-For our bid, we enjoyed perfect conditions, aside from a little wildfire smoke.
+For my bid, I enjoyed perfect conditions, aside from a little wildfire smoke.
 In fact, I ended this whirl-wind high elevation season without being threatened by a thunderstorm once, which is a real feat and/or stroke of luck!

 This is one of the most photographed parts of the hike, with the striking eastern prominence of the peak lit by the rising sun.
 Real rock climbers go up this sheer face, called the Diamond Route.